 As a small child living in a country town I’d often wander off ‘up the creek’.
 It was invariably dry except in the middle of winter and it was a delightful way to escape into that other world ‘the bush’.
 It never occurred to me that someone might own the bush, it was just there.
 I was, however, already aware of the difference between going up the creek and going into someone else’s yard uninvited.

-Later, as a young woman hitch-hiking in off the main road into the bush in the Kimberley, I got a lift in a ute from a group of aboriginal roo-shooters.
+Later, as a young woman hitch-hiking into the bush in the Kimberley, I got a lift in a ute from a group of aboriginal roo-shooters.
 As we bumped along the track in companionable silence, the elder, in pride of place with his back to the window of the cab, looked around, breathed a sigh of contentment and said “This my land – you like it?”

 On hearing my reply – “I love it” – he beamed and said ‘You welcome.’